mmwangi-eabx/ping-monitor/README.md

 **Common Issues:**

 - **Service not starting:** Check for errors in logs or typos in configurations.
+Use the command `journalctl -u ping_monitor.service` to see ping monitor service logs.
 - **Ping failures:** Verify network connectivity and IP addresses.
 - **Log file unavailable:** Ensure permissions are set correctly.